-ED 161 Technology for the Classroom Teacher: Secondary (2)
+ED 161 Technology for the Classroom Teacher: Secondary (2) ENG 106 Language Acquisition (4) KNS 156 Health Education for the Classroom Teacher (2)

 Candidates must also demonstrate knowledge of the U.S. Constitution (by completing POL 010; or passing an approved examination, available through the Westmont Department of Education) and complete CPR training/certification (infant/child/adult-level).
 Certification must be valid at the time of application for credential-see Program Assistant for details.